DUAL DIAGNOSIS

 Alcohol and cannabis are the most often abused, followed by cocaine and opioids, in people with bipolar

-In people with bipolar type I, 61% had a lifetime history of substance use disorder
+In people with bipolar I disorder, approximately 61% have a lifetime prevalence of substance use disorder.

-In people with bipolar type II disorder, 48% had a lifetime history of substance use disorder[3]
+In people with bipolar II disorder, approximately 48% have a lifetime prevalence of substance use disorder.[3]

 Treatment Centers for Bipolar Disorder Dual Diagnosis